gvwilson/thirdbit/src/fiction/santas/index.md

 Elfabot looked down
 as if only now realizing its arms and legs were fastened to the chair.
 As it struggled to free itself,
-Finner opened drawers and boxes and more drawers and toolboxes and even more boxes.
+Finner opened drawers and boxes.
 "Ah ha!"
 He held up a blocky control like Captain Clausbeard's.